Ronald Duterte: Early life and education

 Duterte was the son of Ramon Gonzales Duterte Sr. and Rosario Regis.
 His father was the brother of Vicente Duterte, former mayor of Danao and governor of Davao, making him a first cousin of the 16th Philippine president Rodrigo Duterte.

 He was admitted to the Philippine Bar on March 2, 1956.
 He later earned a master's degree in comparative law at Columbia Law School of Columbia University and in 1960, a doctor of laws at the Universidad de Madrid.

 Political career

 He started his political career as councilor after winning in the 1963 elections under the group of Sergio Osmeña Jr. He went on to be re-elected in 1967 and in 1971, where he placed first among candidates for councilor.
 As councilor, Duterte authored 44 ordinances.
 In 1980, he became the fourth elected vice mayor of Cebu City.

-Then mayor Florentino Solon had to resign from his position in 1983 after he was appointed by then president Ferdinand Marcos to become Deputy Minister of Health.
+Then-Mayor Florentino Solon had to resign from his position in 1983 after he was appointed by then president Ferdinand Marcos to become Deputy Minister of Health.
 This led to Duterte's accession into office as mayor with Vicente Kintanar Jr., who was then the city's first-rank councilor, becoming the city's new vice mayor.

-Duterte was a member of Kilusang Bagong Lipunan.
+Duterte was a member of the Liberal ticket as an ally of Osmeña, before later transferring to the ruling Kilusang Bagong Lipunan party under the Marcos dictatorship.